YinHK-gameDev/unity-learn/art & graphics/textures/Importing textures/README.md

 | Cookie | Select this to set your Texture up with the basic parameters used for the Cookies of your Scene’s Lights.
 For more information, see the Cookie Texture type documentation. |
 | Lightmap | Select this if you are using the Texture as a Lightmap.
 This option enables encoding into a specific format (RGBM or dLDR, depending on the platform) and a post-processing step on Texture data (a push-pull dilation pass).
 For more information, see the Lightmap Texture type documentation. |
 | Single Channel | Select this if you only need one channel in the Texture.
 For information on the properties available only for the this type |

+### Texture Shape

+Use the **Texture Shape** property to select and define the shape and structure of the Texture.
+There are four shape types:

+-   **2D** is the most common setting for all Textures; it defines the image file as a 2D Texture.
+These are used to map Textures to 3D Meshes and GUI elements, among other Project elements.
+-   **Cube** defines the Texture as a [cubemap](https://docs.unity3d.com/Manual/class-TextureImporter.htmlclass-Cubemap.html).
+You could use this for Skyboxes or **Reflection Probes**A rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
+The captured image is then stored as a Cubemap that can be used by objects with reflective materials.
+[More info](https://docs.unity3d.com/Manual/class-TextureImporter.htmlclass-ReflectionProbe.html)
+    See in [Glossary](https://docs.unity3d.com/Manual/class-TextureImporter.htmlGlossary.html#ReflectionProbe), for example.
+This type is only available with the [Default](https://docs.unity3d.com/Manual/class-TextureImporter.htmlTextureTypes.html#Default), [Normal Map](https://docs.unity3d.com/Manual/class-TextureImporter.htmlTextureTypes.html#NormalMap), and [Single Channel](https://docs.unity3d.com/Manual/class-TextureImporter.htmlTextureTypes.html#SingleChannel) Texture types.
+-   **2D Array** defines the Texture as a [2D array texture](https://docs.unity3d.com/Manual/class-TextureImporter.htmlclass-Texture2DArray.html).
+This is commonly used as an optimization for some rendering techniques, where many textures of the same size & format are used.
+-   **3D** defines the Texture as a [3D texture](https://docs.unity3d.com/Manual/class-TextureImporter.htmlclass-Texture3D.html).
+3D textures are used by some rendering techniques to represent volumetric data.

 ### ref
 https://docs.unity3d.com/Manual/class-TextureImporter.html